 Enrichment & Extra-Curricular Activities

 Form period in the afternoon is the main time in which we deliver enrichment activities to the whole year group.
-We have recently covered topics such as Study Skills, Cooking on a student budget, Communication Skills and Current Affairs (including an on-going ‘Stocks and Shares Competition’ amongst the form groups).
+We have previously covered topics such as study skills, cooking on a student budget, communication skills and current affairs (including an on-going ‘Stocks and Shares Competition’ amongst the form groups).
 We also had several presentations from outside speakers including:

 - Life as an undergraduate (from ex Year 13 students)